FREE 30 mins Family Law Consult

 Consent orders

 Consent orders can be used to finalise financial, parenting, and living arrangements.
-The costs associated with it are the following:
+Here’s how consent order fees have changed:

 What are court order filing fees?

-The costs of legal applications include the following:
+The divorce costs of legal applications include the following:

 Court proceedings

-Experienced solicitors may charge in the range of $3,000 to $6,000 per day for representation, and in complex cases, total legal costs can reach $100,000 or more.
-Costs vary significantly based on individual circumstances and this information is general in nature only.
+Experienced solicitors may charge in the range of $3,000 to $6,000 per day for representation.
+Legal costs can reach $100,000 or more.
+Costs vary based on individual circumstances.
+This information is general in nature only.

 Fee exemption